-Immediately inside the visitors' entrance to Surface World Live 2018, family-owned vibratory finishing specialist PDJ Vibro will promote its comprehensive range of new and refurbished bowls, barrels and high energy centrifugal equipment, as well as the vast range of consumables on offer.
+Immediately inside the visitors' entrance to Surface World Live, family-owned vibratory finishing specialist PDJ Vibro promoted its comprehensive range of new and refurbished bowls, barrels and high energy centrifugal equipment, as well as the vast range of consumables on offer.

 The company will also stress the comprehensiveness of its services, from technical consultancy and application engineering through machine upgrade, repair and part-exchange to 24/7 subcontract vibratory finishing and polishing.

 Vibratory machines ensure that deburring, descaling, edge breaking, surface finishing and superfinishing of components is carried out automatically, consistently and to a high degree of repeatability that is unattainable when processing by hand.
 It also reduces labour costs, reworking and scrap.
 At the same time, parts can be degreased, rinsed, dried and pretreated for anodising, chemical blacking or painting.

 People in any industry who are currently manually finishing their components are invited to log on to www.vibratoryfinishing.co.uk/cost-calculator.html to find out how much this repetitive and unpopular job is actually costing them and how much could be saved by automating the process.